Skip to main content

 400Invalid request (missing fields, bad parameters, invalid action type)

-403Agent not authorized, token scope mismatch, or parameters don’t match
+403Agent not authorized or parameters don’t match

 404Approval/resource not found, or no matching standing approval